Jeffrey R. MacDonald: Early life

 Jeffrey MacDonald was born in Jamaica, Queens, New York, the second of three children born to Robert and Dorothy (née Perry) MacDonald.
 He was raised in a poor household on Long Island, with a disciplinarian father who, although nonviolent towards his wife and children, demanded obedience and achievement from his family.
 MacDonald attended Patchogue-Medford High School, where he became president of the student council.
 He was voted both "most popular" and "most likely to succeed" by his fellow students, and was king of the senior prom.

 Towards the end of his eighth grade year, MacDonald became acquainted with Colette Kathryn Stevenson (b.
 May 10, 1943).
 He would later recollect he had first observed Colette "walking down the hallway (of Patchogue High School) with her best friend" and that, although he was attracted to both girls, he found Colette more attractive.
-Approximately two weeks later, they began talking and formed a friendship, with MacDonald soon "asking her out to the movies".
+Approximately two weeks later, they began talking and formed a friendship, with MacDonald soon "asking her out to the movies."
 The two formed a brief romantic relationship in the ninth grade, with MacDonald later recollecting they fell in love while holding hands on a balcony while watching the movie A Summer Place at the Rialto Theater in Patchogue.
-He would later reminisce that whenever he or Colette heard the song "Theme from A Summer Place" across the airwaves, "either of us would turn up the radio".
+He would later reminisce that whenever he or Colette heard the song "Theme from A Summer Place" across the airwaves, "either of us would turn up the radio."

 The following summer, while visiting a friend on Fire Island, Colette announced to MacDonald their relationship was over.
 MacDonald later formed a relationship with a girl named Penny Wells.

 Scholarship and marriage

 MacDonald's high school grades were sufficient for him to earn a three-year scholarship at Princeton University, where he enrolled as a premedical student in 1962.
 By the second year of his studies, MacDonald and Wells had separated.
 He soon resumed his romantic relationship with Colette, then a freshman at Skidmore College in Saratoga Springs.
-He would later recollect Colette had grown into a shy young woman with a "slight fear of the world in general" who would rely on his own self-confidence.
+He would later recollect Colette had grown into a shy young woman with a "slight fear of the world in general" and who would rely on his own self-confidence.
 MacDonald found her timidity touching, and gradually viewed himself as her protector in addition to her boyfriend.
-The two regularly exchanged letters, and he would frequently hitchhike to Skidmore College to be in her company at weekends.
+The two regularly exchanged letters, and he would frequently hitchhike to Skidmore College to be in her company on weekends.
 Although MacDonald was dating other women at the time, he resolved to marry Colette upon learning she was pregnant with his child in August 1963.
 She in turn left college to raise their child.

 Jeffrey MacDonald, pictured in the 1960s.

 With the consent of Colette's family, the two married on September 14 in New York City.
 One hundred people attended the service, with the reception held at the Fifth Avenue Hotel.
 The couple then honeymooned at Cape Cod.
 Their first daughter, Kimberley Kathryn, was born on April 18, 1964.